Skip to content

 • Android SDK platform-tools (adb)

-• Manual android-unpinner Method > NOTE: Current working with newer app version >3.4.0
+• NOTE: Currently not working well with newer app versions >3.4.0

 • android-unpinner (for patch apk)

-Bumper includes a Bash script at scripts/create-unpinned-app-old.sh that automates the XAPK patching process inside Docker.
+Bumper includes a Bash script at scripts/create-unpinned-app.sh that automates the XAPK patching process inside Docker.

 How the Script Works